How to Run a Silent Auction with Charity Auction Software

 9 minutes

-Silent auctions and nonprofit fundraising events go together like bread and butter, Lucy and Ethel, fireworks and the Fourth of July, Beyonce and Jay-Z. So perf; we rest our case.
+Nachos and late nights, mmmm.
+Speaking of great matches, silent auctions and nonprofit fundraising events go together like bread and butter, Lucy and Ethel, fireworks and the Fourth of July, Beyonce and Jay-Z. So perf; we rest our case.

 But seriously, if planning fundraising events is part of your job (or if it isn't, but you get tasked with it anyway #notasktoobig), you've probably considered whether or not to host a silent auction to raise more funds.
-Silent auctions are a great way to get people to donate in a way that's exciting to the donor while helping your nonprofit reach its fundraising goals.
+Read on for the silent auction scoop.

 A silent auction is a fundraising event where items or experiences are displayed for attendees to bid on through a written bid sheet.
 Bidders write down their name (or number if it's anonymous) and bid amount, and the highest bidder at the end of the designated time period wins the item.
 Silent auctions can be held both in-person and online, and often include a wide range of items donated by individuals or businesses to support a nonprofit organization.